What does the future hold for buy to let?

 Concerned about how you might be affected?

-If you’re a buy-to-let landlord, you may be wondering what to do next.
-You’re probably asking yourself some key questions right now, such as whether to lock in to a fixed rate or use capital to reduce some of your outstanding loans.
+If you’re a buy-to-let landlord, you may wonder what to do next.
+You’re probably asking yourself key questions, such as whether to lock into a fixed rate or use capital to reduce some of your outstanding loans.

-Whatever your situation, we have experts who can help.
-Click below to speak to a regulated mortgage adviser, who can help you make the right decisions with your buy-to-let property portfolio.
+Click below to speak to a regulated mortgage broker who can help you make the right decisions with your buy-to-let property portfolio.